 Labelling of CBD products a public health concern, say researchers

-An article published by Corron et al. aims to helps manufacturers understand the basic framework for FDA labelling and marketing regulations of CBD products, in a bid to reduce public health risks.
+An article published by Corron et al. aims to help manufacturers understand the basic framework for FDA labelling and marketing regulations of CBD products, in a bid to reduce public health risks.

 The need for accurate and informative labelling of hemp and hemp-derived cannabidiol (CBD) products is a critical public health issue, researchers have claimed.
 Despite CBD being a US Food and Drug Administration (FDA) approved drug, CBD is increasingly being added to food, beverages and nutritional supplements, often with misleading labelling or marketing claims, according to an article published in Cannabis and Cannabinoid Research, a peer-reviewed journal from Mary Ann Liebert, Inc., publishers.